pkarsy/NonVolatile/README.md

 like the example above.
-- The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** For a solution see "guard variable" below.
-And of course change the order only if you are going to reset the values.
+- The location in EEPROM is determined at runtime. **If the order of the declarations change, the values of nonVolatile variables can change to different and unexpected values.** If you change the order during development, you must also reset all nonVolatile variable.
+See "guard variable" below. reset the values.
 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).